sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 And then we encode again to JSON string format using `Json.encodePrettily` method (2).
 Next we insert the todo entity into map with `hset` operator (3).
 If the action is successful, write response with status `201` (4).

-[NOTE Status 201 ? | As you can see, we have set the response status to `201`.
+> Status 201 ?

+> As you can see, we have set the response status to `201`.
 It means `CREATED`, and is the generally used in REST API that create an entity.
-By default Vert.x Web is setting the status to `200` meaning `OK`.]
+By default Vert.x Web is setting the status to `200` meaning `OK`.

 In case of the invalid request body, we should catch `DecodeException`.
 Once the request body is invalid, we send response with `400 Bad Request` status code.